So You Think You Can Dance (American TV series) season 3: Vegas week

-Finals
+Studio Shows

 Format

-As in season 2, the finals began with 20 contestants, ten female and ten male.
+As in season 2, the studio shows began with 20 contestants, ten female and ten male.
 After partners are assigned, couples pick a dance style out of a hat, are rehearsed by a choreographer, and perform their routine, which is taped two days prior to airing.
 Following the airing of the performances, home viewers vote for their favorite couple.
 The bottom three couples (six contestants overall) are then liable for elimination by the judges on the live, or broadcast on tape delay in the western United States, results show.
 All six contestants perform a solo, after which the judges eliminate one female and one male contestant.
-If the eliminated dancers are not from the same couple, their respective partners form a new pair for the following week's performances.
+If the eliminated contestants are not from the same couple, their respective partners form a new pair for the following week's performances.
 Once the field of contestants is narrowed down to the top 10, permanent partnerships dissolve and contestants draw their new partners from a hat each week.
 The judges no longer have any say in the elimination process; viewers call in to vote for their favorite individual contestant, and the female and male with the lowest number of votes are eliminated each week.